opf/openproject/doc/operation_guides/manual/backup-guide.md

 ```

 If your database dump is from an old version of OpenProject, also run
+the following command after the restore:

 ```bash
 RAILS_ENV=production bundle exec rake db:migrate
 ```

-to adapt your data to the database structure of your installed
+to migrate your data to the database structure of your installed
 OpenProject version.

 ### OpenProject prior Version 3.0.15